cfriedline/cfriedline.github.com/content/how-we-should-and-should-not-collaborate.md

 Title: How we should (and should not) collaborate
 Tags: collaborate, git, latex, openscience

-For those of you how know me (all 10 of you), you are well aware of where I stand on open science and, more recently, on reproducibility.
+For those of you who know me (all 10 of you), you are well aware of where I stand on open science and, more recently, on reproducibility.
 For everyone else, I believe strongly in open science, open writing, open collaboration, accountability, and